ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: tsSymptoms} -->

 <!-- The causes section contains a brief explanation of what causes the problem.
 For example:
 Your browser might be configured to prevent a cookie from being set.
-That cookie must be set from the IBM Bluemix DevOps Services site in the hub.jazz.net internet domain from within the context of the Bluemix console.
+That cookie must be set from the {{site.data.keyword.Bluemix_notm}} DevOps Services site in the hub.jazz.net internet domain from within the context of the {{site.data.keyword.Bluemix_notm}} Platform console.
 {: tsCauses} -->

 <!-- The resolve section contains steps to resolve the problem.
 For example:
 You can fix this problem in one of three ways:
-- Follow the instructions that are in the window that opens from the Bluemix console.
+- Follow the instructions that are in the window that opens from the {{site.data.keyword.Bluemix_notm}} Platform console.
 Click the button.
 Another browser window opens temporarily.
 In that window, DevOps Services sets the authentication cookie.
 - In another browser tab, go to https://hub.jazz.net and log in.
-Return to the Bluemix console and refresh the page.
+Return to the {{site.data.keyword.Bluemix_notm}} Platform console and refresh the page.
 Click ADD GIT again.
 - Change your browser settings to enable 3rd party cookies and click ADD GIT again.
 {: tsResolve} -->